Class Action Reminder: Labaton Sucharow LLP Reminds Investors of Securities Fraud Class Action Lawsuit Filed Against Emergent BioSolutions Inc. (NYSE: EBS)

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY/ ACCESSWIRE / April 29, 2021 / Labaton Sucharow, a national shareholder rights litigation firm, announces that a securities fraud class action lawsuit has been filed in the United States District Court for the District of Maryland against Emergent BioSolutions Inc. (NYSE:EBS) ("Emergent") on behalf of those who purchased or acquired Emergent common stock between July 6, 2020 and March 31, 2021, inclusive (the "Class Period").
+NEW YORK, NY / ACCESSWIRE / May 2, 2021 / Labaton Sucharow, a national shareholder rights litigation firm, announces that a securities fraud class action lawsuit has been filed in the United States District Court for the District of Maryland against Emergent BioSolutions Inc. (NYSE:EBS) ("Emergent") on behalf of those who purchased or acquired Emergent common stock between July 6, 2020 and March 31, 2021, inclusive (the "Class Period").

 Deadline Reminder: Investors who purchased or acquired Emergent common stock during the Class Period may, no later than June 18, 2021, seek to be appointed as a lead plaintiff representative of the class.
 For additional information investors are encouraged to contact the litigation partner assigned to the matter, David J. Schwartz via email at david@labaton.com or using the toll-free number (800) 321-0476.